My Parents Are Racist—Here’s How I Deal With It

 One reason they cite frequently is saying that crime is linked to people and communities of color.
 There is a big crime issue in some areas of Melbourne and my parents would point to the Somali communities and say that everyone there should be deported because they’re “not Australian.”
 It didn’t help when my older brother became a police officer and came to embrace those views as well, because he only sees the negative, criminal side of those communities.

 As a child, I didn’t really recognize the things my parents said as racist, particularly because they were careful not to be overtly discriminatory and if asked would say they were “open-minded” about the topic.
 I was 23 years old when I finally realized they were not open-minded about racism at all.
-(Check out these small ways you can fight racism every day.)

 Seeing the world changed everything for me